mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+October 12, 2018
+- Set ulimit on file size, limit to 1G

 October 10, 2018
 - Force collection of parameterized files
 - Explicitly include leafpad and ghex in centos-xtra baseline and rebuild dependent images.